The Purpose of Life Insurance

-If you’re a thrill seeker with a penchant for extreme sports, you’ll probably be deemed higher-risk by a life insurance company.
+If you’re a thrill seeker with a penchant for extreme sports, you’ll probably be deemed a higher risk by a life insurance company.
 But it’s similar to having a high-risk job — you’ll pay more to be insured, but the cost is worth it considering the likelihood you’ll die from unnatural causes.

-If you do have an extreme hobby — like rock climbing, scuba diving, or something equally thrilling — it’s best not to lie about it on your life insurance application, Policygenius explains.
-If you die within the first two years your policy is active and you didn’t disclose your regular high-risk activity, the insurance company has the right to decrease the death benefit, or cancel it all together.
+If you have an extreme hobby — like rock climbing, scuba diving, or something equally thrilling — it’s best not to lie about it on your life insurance application, Policygenius explains.
+If you die within the first two years, your policy is active, and you didn’t disclose your regular high-risk activity, the insurance company has the right to decrease or cancel the death benefit.

-As for the cost, you’ll typically see either a higher base premium or an extra annual fee calculated as a percentage of your coverage amount.
-Every insurance companies assesses the risk of hobbies differently, so it’s good to comparison shop if this applies to you.
+As for the cost, you’ll typically see a higher base premium or an extra annual fee calculated as a percentage of your coverage.
+Every insurance company assesses the risk of hobbies differently, so it’s good to compare options if this applies to you.